2023-2024 Disney Dining Plan Info & Tips

 Before we get to dollars and cents, let’s cover some basics.
 The DDP is a prepaid meal plan offered at Walt Disney World so guests can budget their dining costs in advance and (potentially) save money.
 It provides guests with credits that can be redeemed for snacks, counter service meals, table service meals, or fine dining meals.

 Disney Dining Plan credits are stored on the guest’s MagicBand or Key to the World card, with the receipt provided after redeeming the credits indicating how many credits remain.
-Gratuity is not included on the Disney Dining Plan, meaning guests need to pay that out of pocket.
-Otherwise, it’s a fairly all-inclusive meal plan, albeit with some limitations.
+That’s the old school way of knowing how many credits you have remaining.

 Walt Disney World guests purchasing a vacation package with a room and tickets through Disney are eligible to buy the Disney Dining Plan.
 This means that if you want the DDP, you cannot save money by staying in off-site hotel or by purchasing discount Walt Disney World tickets through a Disney-authorized ticket seller.